 WVSOM is an equal opportunity/affirmative action institution.
-It is the policy of WVSOM not to discriminate on the basis of race, color, religion, sex (including pregnancy), sexual orientation, national origin, age, marital status, veteran or military status, disability, or genetic information in its educational programs, activities, admissions, or employment policies.
+It is the policy of WVSOM not to discriminate on the basis of race, ethnicity, color, religion, sex (including pregnancy), gender, sexual orientation, national origin, age, marital status, veteran or military status, disability, or genetic information or other category that is protected under federal, state, or local anti-discrimination laws in its educational programs, activities, admissions, or employment policies.
 See WVSOM's Institutional Policy GA-14: Equal Opportunity, Nondiscrimination, Sexual Misconduct, and Other Forms of Harassment.
-Questions or complaints concerning equal opportunity or affirmative action should be directed to the WVSOM Human Resources Office, 400 North Lee Street, Lewisburg, WV 24901, or by phone at 304- 647-6279 or 1-800-356-7836.
+Questions or complaints concerning equal opportunity or affirmative action should be directed to the WVSOM Human Resources Office, 400 North Lee Street, Lewisburg, WV 24901, or by phone at 304-647-6279 or 1-800-356-7836.